lijk-lee/lijk-lee.github.io/resume/resume_us.md

 ### Education

-- 2016.09 -- present       B. E. in School of computer and information technology, Shangdong Jianzhu University
+- 2016.09 -- present       B. E. in School of computer science and technology, Shangdong Jianzhu University

 ### Honors and Awards